-The process of identifying a suitable control Lyapunov function requires assuming an existing control law, which may not inherently prioritize minimizing the sum of stage costs, potentially resulting in suboptimal closed-loop performance.

-In contrast, dynamic programming methods are employed to compute the optimal value function $V_f(\cdot)$ and its associated domain $\mathcal{X}_f$.
-However, dynamic programming requires discretizing the state and input spaces into grids, restricting control inputs to discrete elements.
-This constraint is undesirable for automated vehicles, particularly in terms of passenger comfort \cite{gonzalez2015review}.
-Moreover, as the number of states and grid sizes increases, computational costs increase exponentially.

-To address these drawbacks, we propose an alternative solution outlined in \cite{ejoalmpc}, which leverages a data-driven approach.
-Unlike traditional methods, this approach eliminates the need for existing control laws or state and input space discretization.
-The result is nearly optimal closed-loop performance and reduced computational burden.

 This section is structured as follows.
 First, we introduce the dataset generation process following \cite[Sec.
 IV.
 A \& Appendix.
 B]{ejoalmpc}.
-Second, we present an approximation method for the terminal cost function $V_f(\cdot)$ and discuss its data-driven construction, following \cite[Sec.
+Second, we present the data-driven construction of $V_f(\cdot)$, following \cite[Sec.
 IV.
 C]{ejoalmpc}.
 Third, we explain the data-driven construction of $\mathcal{X}_f$ following \cite[Sec.
 IV.
 C]{ejoalmpc}.